aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 1: Create a virtual network

-In this Task, you will create a virtual network and a subnet.
+In this task, you will create a virtual network and a subnet.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual network(1)**, and then select **Virtual network(2)** under services.